theturtle32/AS3WebSocket/README.md

 Download
 --------
-- The Adobe Air test application is available under the "Downloads" section above.
+- The Adobe Air test application and the client library in SWC format are both available under the "Downloads" section above.

 Features